Skip to content

 1. Consistency

 AI cross-references your business information across dozens of sources: Google, Yelp, Facebook, Apple Maps, industry directories, news mentions, your own website.
-If your name, address, or phone number is different in any of those places, AI treats it as a trust signal against you.
+If your name, address, or phone number differs anywhere in that web, AI treats it as a signal against you.

 One wrong listing can suppress your recommendations across the entire AI layer.

-This is not a small problem.
-Most businesses have at least three to five inconsistent citations somewhere online — often from old address changes, different phone number formats, or outdated directory listings nobody thought to update.
-Each one is quietly working against your AI visibility.
+Most businesses have three to five inconsistent citations online without knowing it — old address changes, different phone formats, directories nobody updated when you moved.
+Each one quietly works against your AI visibility.

 2. Credibility